 Are you an American-born poet who would like to spend a year travelling abroad?
 If so, then the Amy Lowell Poetry Travelling Scholarship might just be your perfect opportunity.

 The scholarship is open to all American poets, whether their work has been published or not (though recent recipients have been published poets).
 There are no age restrictions and poets do not need to be enrolled at university or college.
+The amount of the prize money is adjusted each year for inflation.
+In the case of there being two winners, each will receive the full amount.

 Applicants must complete an application form (PDF) and there is also the option of providing a brief CV.
 Unpublished poets should provide a sample of their work of up to 40 typed pages.
 Published poets can supply one printed volume plus 20 typed pages of their most recent work.
 There is no entry fee.